recursively/recursively.github.io/source/_posts/A-Quantitative-Trading-Model-with-Stock-Screener.md

         self._timeout_timer: Union[asyncio.Task, asyncio.Future] = self._loop.create_task(_timeout_func())
 ```
-Our goal is to handle this exception and stop if from shutting down the program.
+Our goal is to handle this exception and stop it from shutting down the program.
 It can be solved in such an easy way, so funny.

 ```python
 browser = await launch()